Ooh La La: Find Fine French Fare in Orlando

 True proponents of French dining know that just because it’s ooh-la-la doesn’t mean it has to be cha-ching.
 Sure, the most upscale venues are expensive, but for every $60 chateaubriand you might enjoy during a given special occasion, there are a hundred reasons to enjoy an exceptionally good cup of coffee alongside superior pastry – two things the French do very, very well.
 Submitted here for your perusal, a sampling of what Orlando has to offer by way of Paris, Lyon and other beautiful, well-known places in the land of luscious wine and superior cheese.
 From casual eateries such as Le Café de Paris in Dr. Phillips to quaint bistros where a lovely lunch or delicious dinner might be enjoyed before or after an easy stroll on the avenue (Paris Bistro or Café de France) to brasseries and fine-dining venues in what might be the most unlikely place in the world: an Orlando, Florida, theme park, this city does French quite nicely.
 In fact, some of its best venues have been around for decades.
 Whether you’re in the mood for traditional coq au vin or the rich, gooey goodness of a lunchtime croque madame, Orlando can more than adequately help you make your French connection.

-Café 906 sits on a busy corner in Winter Park but inside it is an oasis of sorts, a small, family-run café featuring breakfast and lunch and an array of baked goodies, including many you may not have had the pleasure of trying up until now.
-Authentic pastries and quiches, rich eggy breakfasts -- and lunches -- crowd the menu, along with a number of wonderful baguette-encased sandwich offerings, as well.
-Homemade soups are such crowd pleasers (the mushroom is quite delicious) you might crave them come summer, as well.
-The hosts here are French natives, as well, and their warm hospitality makes the food taste even better -- or perhaps helps you forget you were supposed to start that diet today.
-Oh well, there's always tomorrow. ((407) 975-0600)
+Enjoy the oasis of Lake Baldwin from the Cafe 906 Patio or the one you'll find inside: a small, family-run cafe featuring French sweets and savories and baked goodies, including many you may not have had the pleasure of trying up until now.
+Authentic pastries and quiches and rich eggy breakfasts and lunches crowd the menu, along with a number of wonderful baguette-encased sandwich offerings, as well.
+The French onion soup is a crowd-pleaser; you might crave it come summer, as well.
+Cafe 906's hosts are French natives, and their warm hospitality makes the food taste even better -- or perhaps helps you forget you were supposed to start that diet today.
+Oh well, there's always tomorrow.
+(407-960-5906)

 It's all those things people love to read: AAA Four-Diamond, award-winning, all that, but more importantly The Venetian Room affords diners a truly exceptional, sumptuous evening of fine dining.
 With entrees that top out over $40, you will pay for it, but the service, the detail and the food are truly exceptional.
 Creamy lobster bisque with chunks of tender meat lie in wait beneath a layer of flaky, buttery puff pastry, flavorful, slow-braised bison short ribs satisfy the heartiest of appetites, but if you're splurging on the luxury of the Venetian Room, you have to save room for dessert.
 Tahitian vanilla-bean creme brulee is decadent, the Black Magic Dome of bittersweet chocolate mousse even more so, but the Grand Marnier souffle;with creme anglaise?
 Ooh la la.
 (407-238-8060)